-- 7. Vessels fishing in the Convention Area shall be prohibited from dumping or discharging oil or fuel products or oily mixtures into the sea, in accordance with MARPOL Annex I. - 8.
-Vessels fishing south of 60°S shall also be prohibited from dumping or discharging: - (i) garbage; - (ii) food wastes not capable of passing through a screen with openings no greater than 25 mm; - (iii) poultry or parts (including egg shells); - (iv) sewage within 12 n miles of land or ice shelves, or sewage while the vessel is travelling at a speed of less than 4 knots; - (v) incineration ash. - 9.
-Vessels fishing south of 60°S shall further be prohibited from dumping or discharging: - (i) $offal^4$ - (ii) discards5. - 10.
-Fish or other organisms taken during fishing operations with high expectation of survival6, and other benthic organisms7 may be returned to the sea, only after fulfilling the relevant requirements of Conservation Measure 22-07; paragraph 7 of Conservation Measure 41-01; and the relevant reporting requirements of other conservation measures.
+- 7. Fishing vessels in the Convention Area shall be prohibited from dumping or discharging into the sea: - (i) oil or fuel products or oily mixtures, in accordance with MARPOL Annex I; - (ii) garbage5, except north of 60° South as permitted under MARPOL Annex V (Regulation 4); - (iii) avian products including poultry or parts (including egg shells); - (iv) sewage, except as permitted under MARPOL Annex IV. - 8.
+Fishing vessels south of 60° South shall further be prohibited from dumping or discharging: - (i) incineration ash; - (ii) offal6; - (iii) discards7; - (iv) food wastes not capable of passing through a screen with openings no greater than 25 mm, unless the discharge occurs more than 12 n miles from the nearest land, iceshelf or fast ice. - 9.
+Fish or other organisms taken during fishing operations with high expectation of survival8, and other benthic organisms9 may be returned to the sea, only after fulfilling the relevant requirements of Conservation Measure 22-07; paragraph 7 of Conservation Measure 41-01; and the relevant reporting requirements of other conservation measures.